You’ve got a startup idea?

 There are many techniques to build and define the customer persona for your SaaS product.

 Facebook Audience Insights - If you haven’t leveraged the Facebook audience tool before, then you should (though you need Advertising account).

 Put your opponent’s product in the interest field and see how’s their demographic looks.

-Analyse your prospects' interests like purchase behavior and brand affinity -
+Analyze your prospects' interests like purchase behaviour and brand affinity -

 And their relationship, education and job statuses as well -

-Pro Tip: Use lookalike audience in Facebook ads to target the lookalikes of your beta users.
+Pro Tip: Use a lookalike audience in Facebook ads to target the lookalikes of your beta users.

 Use Your Instinct - You are building a product for an audience, which means, it’s you who can better identify the audience for your product.
 Just sit down with a calm mind and fill the buyer persona carefully.

 Reverse Engineer - Backtrack and study the users of your opponents from software review aggregating sites like Capterra.

 Define your goals and evaluate if you are meeting those goals with your MVP in hand.
 Try to make the MVP as close as possible to the final product.